Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Half of the respondents are not affected by fear of online fraud, indicating growing confidence in digital payment security.
+Half of the respondents (50%) are not affected by fear of online fraud, indicating growing confidence in digital payment security.
+Still, 40% agree or strongly agree that fraud concerns affect their usage, suggesting security remains a consideration for many.

 ---